The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Modelling Astrophysical Sites

+On the other hand, \cite{Siegel.Barnes.Metzger:2019} performed 3D GRMHD simulations that create neutron-rich winds, which arise from MRI-driven disks, occurring even for weak initial magnetic fields of the progenitor star.
+These disk winds are driven by thermal pressure gradients \citep[see also][]{Janiuk:2014,Plonka.Janiuk:2026}.
 Based on these mechanisms the disk midplane settles inside of an inner radius of $\sim 10\, GM_{\rm BH}/c^2$ with electron fractions of $Y_e\approx 0.1$ \citep{Beloborodov:2003}.
 This occurs once the accretion rates exceed an ``ignition value $\dot M_{ign}$'' which depends on the BH spin \citep{chen07}, also determining the corresponding accretion rates needed to power long GRBs \citep{Lee.Ramirez-Ruiz:2007}.
 This self-regularization to low $Y_e$-values in the disk midplane is found in full-fledged numerical (magneto-) hydrodynamic simulations, see e.g. \cite{Siegel.Metzger:2018} and \cite{Fernandez.Tchekhovskoy.ea:2019}.
 Generally a full r-process can be obtained for $Y_e<0.25$.

 In principle, several phases of the disk formation need to be considered: an initial neutrino-cooling dominated accretion flow (NDAF) phase leads to small $Y_e$'s and is consistent with condition (b) discussed above, when viscous heating is balanced by neutrino cooling.
 Neutrino cooling depends on temperature and density (or electron degeneracy).
 The GRMHD investigations by \cite{Siegel.Metzger:2017,Siegel.Metzger:2018,Miller.Sprouse.ea:2020,Fernandez.Tchekhovskoy.ea:2019} agree that a large fraction ($\sim 40\%$) of the initial torus mass becomes unbound, but at this time there is no full agreement about the resulting $Y_e$ and composition of the ejecta.
 For example, \cite{Fernandez.Tchekhovskoy.ea:2019} find $Y_e$ values around 0.12, those of \cite{Siegel.Metzger:2018} peak around $\sim 0.14$ (see Fig.\ref{fig:Siegelrprocess}), while \cite{Miller.Sprouse.ea:2020} and \cite{Shibata.Fujibayashi.Wanajo.ea:2025} find a broad distribution between 0.2 and 0.4/0.5.